vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/D_Alluring_Tangents/D_5_The_Long_View_for_Humanity.md

 title = "D 5 The Long View for Humanity"

 +++
 Sec.
 8.1 (p.
 114) took a sweeping view of humanity's timeline as a useful lens through which to appreciate the very short age during which fossil fuels impart a substantial energy benefit.
-This section revisits this time- warping perspective in a slightly different way as a means to reflect on humanity's far future.
+This section revisits this timewarping perspective in a slightly different way as a means to reflect on humanity's far future.

 ## D.5.1 Success vs. Failure
 We start by noting that human civilization is about 10,000 years old, to the nearest order-of-magnitude.[^45] Consider this question: